In-home health-related care, 177.4, 177.5(2), 177.6(3), 177.9(3), 177.11

 This rule making implements, in whole or in part, Iowa Code section 234.6.

 Purpose and Summary

-The proposed amendments add provisions for coordination of services to avoid duplication.
-The amendments also add clarification on when reviews need to be completed and when services may be terminated.
+These amendments add provisions for coordination of services to avoid duplication.
+These amendments also add clarification on when reviews need to be completed and when services may be terminated.
 These amendments remove form names and numbers.

 After analysis and review of this rule making, no impact on jobs has been found.